redline-games/documentation/docs/devconsole.md

 ---

-Dev console is a custo package has has features which help the team test the game more efficiently
+Dev console is a custom package has has features which help the team test the game more efficiently

-You can download the dev console package [here](packages/DevConsole_v1.0.unitypackage "Dev Console Package")
+It is already integrated into the base project

-Once imported, you can enable/disable the dev console via the top bar CustomTools > Toggle Dev Console
+You can enable/disable the dev console via the top bar CustomTools > Toggle Dev Console

 ![Screenshot](img/DevConsole_Toggle.png "Dev Colsole Toggle")